outaagunga/documentation/strategy-forex.md

 Price is considered to be “walking” a band when:

-* At least K consecutive closes (allowing 1 bar exception) within ATRDistance × ATR of the SD1 band.
+* At least K consecutive closes (allowing 1 bar exception) at or above (for Longs) or at or below (for Shorts) the level defined by SD1 ± (ATRDistance × ATR).
 Interaction with SD2 prior to entry is NOT disqualifying; SD2 closes are treated only as optional strength confirmation and do not invalidate WALK qualification.
 Any exit conditions related to SD2 apply only after a position is opened
 * A second consecutive close at the middle band invalidates the WALK state and returns the system to ACTIVE unless an explicit exit condition has already been triggered
 * the middle band slope is used only as confirmation of sustained movement, not as a directional predictor